ALMSIVI/novel-tools-py/docs/references.md

 - metadata_template (str, optional): The template for the metadata page.
 If it is not specified, a default one will be used.
 - metadata_title (str, optional, default=Metadata): Title for the metadata page.
 Useful for localization.
 - author_separator (str, optional, default=, ): Separator for multiple authors on the metadata page.
 - date_format (str, optional, default=%B %Y): Format for the data on the metadata page.
-For mor information, check the documentation for datetime.
+For more information, check the documentation for datetime.
 - volume_template (str, optional): The template for the volume page.
 If it is not specified, a default one will be used.
 - chapter_template (str, optional): The template for the chapter page.
 If it is not specified, a default one will be used.